 - Immediate Repayment - Make full payments of principal and interest while in school

 - Partial interest - Pay $25 partial-interest payments while in school

 - Interest-Only Repayment - Pay interest only while in school

-2APRs assume a $10,000 loan with two-disbursements and a summer savings rate discount of 0.50% (see footnote 3 for summer savings rate discount details).
+2APRs assume a $10,000 loan with two-disbursements.
 The high APR assumes a fixed rate, 15-year term with deferred principal payments.
-The low APR assumes a variable rate, 7-year term, no deferment and payments beginning 30-60 days after the last disbursement via auto pay from a SunTrust Bank account (see footnote 4 for auto pay details).
+The low APR assumes a variable rate, 7-year term, no deferment and payments beginning 30-60 days after the last disbursement via auto pay from a SunTrust Bank account (see footnote 3 for auto pay details).